LLM Application Checklist and Deadlines

 • International applicants are required to establish English competency through successful completion of an English language test (TOEFL iBT or Academic IELTS) in the event that: [1] the applicant's native language is not English, or [2] the applicant graduated from an international law school.
 The minimum suggested TOEFL iBT score is 93 (583 paper-based), and the minimum suggested Academic IELTS score is 7.0.

-• Comparative Law candidates whose native language is not English, and who submit a TOEFL/IELTS score as part of their application materials, are eligible to receive extra time on examinations and the use of a translating dictionary.
+• U.S. Law candidates whose native language is not English, and who submit a TOEFL/IELTS score as part of their application materials, are eligible to receive extra time on examinations and the use of a translating dictionary.

 Notice Regarding Submission of Application Materials